heefan/leetcode-notes/readme.md

 ### Learning
 I have been doing the leetcode for 6 months.
 I tried to do the questions by sequence and by topic.
-I tried a weekly contest.
+I tried a few weekly contests.
 It seems not efficient to me.

-Learning Steps:
+#### Steps:
 1. Target for patterns
     * understand all the algorithms
     * remember the code the patterns
     * Around 150 questions.
     * Require you to complete any prototype questions within 5 min.
 2. Practice medium questions to expand your perspective.
     * In the stage, the purpose is to know more ideas.
 3. Contest
     * Join the contest to gain more confidence.

 ### Prepare for An Interview